apecnascimento/K8sHALab/README.md

 # K8s HA Lab
 Resources to privisonate a High Avaliable K8s cluster using Vangant and Rancher RKE. this enviroment also  can be used to get a Rancher HA.
+## What this will create
+This will create 4 linux virtual machines
+* m-1 is a nginx loadbalancer
+* m-2..m-4 are Ubuntu machines with docker in the latest stable version
 ## How to use

 * [Install RKE](https://rancher.com/docs/rke/latest/en/installation/#download-the-rke-binary) in your machine;
 * Clone this repository:
 ```sh